hifi3000/b1rthdayh1ts/README.md

 * Database (design and create) for all the information (Datasource: Wikipedia).
 * Collect all number one songs from germany.
 Fill the database.
 * PHP to get the Information from the Database.
-* Make it look nice with CSSS.
+* Make it look nice with CSS.

 I'm sure, that this code can be improved.